Kalmat/PyWinBox/README.md

 (Search for cross-platform modules if you need a cross-platform handle.
 For instance, you can get this kind of handles using PyWinCtl's getHandle(), getAppName() or title methods)

-In this case, you can use the default methods to manage the window when its properties are queried or set (passing them as None):
+In this case, you can use the default methods to manage the window when its properties are queried or set:

 - default OnQuery: Will update the window position and size values when any property is queried
 - default OnSet: Will move and/or resize the window when any property is set

-.
+To use default methods, just pass them as None, like this:

     myBox = pywinbox.PyWinBox(onQuery=None, onSet=None, handle=windowHandle)